 I received a letter from Equian, Rawlings, Optum, First Recovery Group, etc. What do I do?

-After receiving medical treatment for an injury, it’s normal to receive a letter from a third-party subrogation company, such as Equian (or Rawlings, Optum, First Recovery Group, etc.), on behalf of your health insurance company.
+After receiving medical treatment for an injury, it’s normal to receive a letter from a third-party subrogation company, such as Equian (or The Rawlings Company, Optum, First Recovery Group, etc.), on behalf of your health insurance company.
 Equian (or one of these other companies) is contacting you to find out how you got hurt.
 If you were hurt in such a manner as to create a personal injury claim or a potential lawsuit (for example, a car accident, a work injury, a slip-and-fall accident, etc.), Equian wants to know, because your health insurance company might have a right to be reimbursed out of your settlement.
 If you received a letter from Equian after an accident, you should call our law firm immediately at 1-800-999-0750.

 Should I respond to Equian’s letter or call them back?

 Whether you have a duty to respond to Equian after receiving such a letter is going to be spelled out in your insurance policy with your health insurance company—a document you probably never read.
 If you weren’t hurt in any sort of accident, you’re probably safe to call and let them know, at which point they should stop sending you letters.

 If you were hurt in an accident that might be someone else’s fault, you should immediately give Equian’s letter to your attorney.
 If you have a lawyer, you should not be contacting Equian directly.
 Additionally, you want your personal injury attorney to be aware of Equian’s letter, because failure to properly consider your health insurance’s lien against your settlement can have devastating consequences to both your case and your finances.